- Travel Home

 A case in point is ayam buah keluek, probably Singapore's most iconic Peranakan dish.
 Chicken stewed with buah keluak, it includes an earthy Indonesian black nut, and a complex rempah paste made with blended shallots, garlic, galangal, turmeric, candlenut, lemongrass and belachan.

 Ready to give it a try?
-Here are some of the newest restaurants serving Singapore's oldest cuisine.
+Here are some of the best restaurants serving Singapore's oldest cuisine.

 More on CNN: Keong Saik Road: The coolest new block in Singapore

-Newly opened Candlenut stands out from the clutch of Peranakan restaurants in Singapore not least because it's helmed by the city’s youngest Straits Chinese chef, 29-year-old Malcolm Lee.
+Candlenut stands out from the clutch of Peranakan restaurants in Singapore not least because it's helmed by 31-year-old Malcolm Lee.

 It serves non-classical Straits Chinese dishes prepared with Western techniques.